TranPhu1999/Wordle_solver/README.md

 # How to run

-pip install ./requirements.txt
+pip install -r ./requirements.txt

-python wordle_solver.py --seed 1234 --size 5
+# Modify path to save file in run.sh
+bash run.sh

 # More improvement
 1. create a pattern matrix to reduce the time need to recalculate them, which is take very long time